NBISweden/workshop-mlbiostatistics/classroom.md

 Psss...Eva, Payam and Bengt are statistical geeks and Mun-Gwuan, Nima and Lucile are super helpful

 _Note: you should be able to move between break out room.
-Try updating your Zomm if this is not the case._
+Try updating your Zoom if this is not the case._

 #### Cameras and photos
 * please have your cameras on during online session and group sessions